-The Archdiocese of Chicago records available on FamilySearch microfilm have been digitized, partially indexed, and made available for searching and/or browsing in FamilySearch.org's Illinois, Chicago, Catholic Church Records, 1833-1925 collection.
-Most of the records available in that collection end with 1915; a few go beyond that.
+The Archdiocese of Chicago records that have long been available on FamilySearch microfilm have been digitized, partially indexed, and made available for searching and/or browsing in FamilySearch's Illinois, Chicago, Catholic Church Records, 1833-1925 collection.
+The images can be accessed from home.

 First, try to determine where the family was living using records that include addresses, e.g., census returns, city directories, voter registrations, and/or vital records.
 Then determine which parishes were closest to the address and consider which the family might have attended based on location and ethnicity.

 POINTers in Person has the parishes listed alphabetically with information on address, founding dates, and ethnicity.
 Links for the parishes will take you to the corresponding entries in the Family History Library catalog.
 (The links are broken as of 6 Oct 2021, but the page is still a valuable resource.)

 The ChicagoAncestors.org website will let you see which parishes were closest to a particular address (make sure you convert street names and addresses, when needed).
 This website also includes information about when parishes were founded and provides Family History Library film numbers.

 You can also use Locations of Chicago Roman Catholic Churches, 1850-1990 by Jack Bochar.
 It's available online through FamilySearch.

 If you need Catholic records not found on FamilySearch—school records, orphanage records, or later sacramental records— or if you have questions about the earlier records, contact the Archdiocese of Chicago The Joseph Cardinal Bernardin Archives and Records Center.

 The librarians at the Newberry Library have put together a comprehensive guide to Chicago church and synagogue records titled The Newberry Library Guide to Chicago Church and Synagogue Records.
 It is excellent!
 Use it to locate records that might be relevant to your research.

 The following is a short list of places to find large collections of Chicago church records: